pe-st/st/sublime.md

 - Only Projects should be added to version control
 - Projects show the configured folders in the sidebar

+### Add new projects to Project Manager (Plugin)

+- Use Project / Project Manager / Add Project

 ## Build Systems